 Saint Joseph’s University has partnered with Easton Coach Company and Suburban Transit Network, Inc. (Transnet) to provide our shuttle transportation service.
 The shuttle buses are the same.
 You’ll recognize many of the same drivers and the routes have not changed.
-St. Joe's joins these long-established transportation companies with the goal of providing superior and efficient shuttle service on the East and West campus loops.
+St. Joe's joins these long-established transportation companies with the goal of providing superior and efficient shuttle service on the Hawk Hill Campus as well as intercampus loops.

 Please note a few changes to the shuttle service:

 - Shuttle bus service new phone number: 610-660-A-BUS (2287)

 - Mobile tracking app: We will now use Ride Systems to track our shuttle system (the TransLoc app is discontinued).

 The Ride Systems app provides live location of shuttle buses, arrival predictions and other important shuttle route information.
 The app is available for both iOS and Android platforms.
 The app can be downloaded either through the appropriate app store or by scanning the QR code below.
 Once downloaded, search for the “St. Josephs” agency.
 Shuttle schedules and general information may also be found below.

 The West Shuttle runs continuous loops between Main Campus and Merion Gardens during the following hours:

 - Shuttle 1: 7:00 a.m.-3:00 p.m.

 - Shuttle 2: 8:00 a.m.-10:30 p.m.

 - Shuttle 2: 8:00 a.m.-1:30 a.m.